falconry/falcon/CONTRIBUTING.md

 on GitHub to your personal account and then clone the fork into your development environment.

+If you would like to contribute but don't already have something in mind, we invite you to take a look at the issues listed under our [next milestone][ms].
+If you see one you'd like to work on, please leave a quick comment so that we don't end up with duplicated effort.
+Thanks in advance!

+---

 Kurt Griffiths (**kgriffs** on GH, Gitter, and Twitter) is the original creator of the Falcon framework, and currently co-maintains the project along with John Vrbanac (**jmvrbanac** on GH and Gitter, and